 Located 30 minutes away from Melbourne’s city center, the Werribee Open Range Zoo promises a whole lot of action packed into a day-long excursion.
 Along with closely observing the wildlife of Africa, the zoo also allows you to experience African culture from up close.
 With plenty of interactive attractions for children, there will never be a dull moment for adults and children.
 Werribee Zoo recreates natural habitats of animals and lets you explore exciting trails like the Australian Journey and Pula Reserve Trail.
 Being an open range zoo, a 40-minute bus safari with live commentary by a tour guide takes you through some of its well-maintained grasslands.

-A day at Werribee Zoo gives you the opportunity to sneak a peek into the lives of the Kubu Hippopotamus, Kulinda the Cheetah and a mob of Meerkats!
+Werribee Zoo tickets give you the opportunity to sneak a peek into the lives of the Kubu Hippopotamus, Kulinda the Cheetah and a mob of Meerkats!
 The Gorillas encounter is one of the largest in the world and allows you to feed and interact with the mammals.

 Werribee Zoo Tickets